onap/oom/docs/OOM User Guide/oom_user_guide.rst

      resources as determined by anti-affinity and geo-redundancy requirements.

-OOM deployments of ONAP provide many benefits:
+**OOM deployments of ONAP provide many benefits:**

--  Life-cycle Management Kubernetes is a comprehensive system for managing the life-cycle of containerized applications.
+-  *Life-cycle management*.
+Kubernetes is a comprehensive system for managing the life-cycle of containerized applications.
 Its use as a platform manager will ease the deployment of ONAP, provide fault tolerance and horizontal scalability, and enable seamless upgrades.

--  Hardware Efficiency ONAP can be deployed on a single host using less than 32GB of memory.
+-  *Hardware Efficiency*.
+ONAP can be deployed on a single host using less than 32GB of memory.
 As opposed to VMs that require a guest operating system be deployed along with the application, containers provide similar application encapsulation with neither the computing, memory